top of page

 3. Apprentice Grant. £2500 per year, paid at the end of each college term for CITB Approved Apprenticeships.
 There is also £3500 paid when the apprentice achieves the qualification.

+There are around 80,000 CITB registered businesses in the UK.
+Construction businesses are legally obliged to register with the CITB if they are in scope to be accepted as a registered business.
+However, only some 23,000 of these actually claim any money.
 CITB registered businesses in order to access funding must have their levy payments up to date and also the necessary levy paperwork returned.
 There is a time frame for this and whilst late returns and payments might hold up the funding it would not disqualify them from claiming.

 scaffolder

 The CITB have now developed 11 training Leadership and Management training standards for the construction industry that will be funded via their grant scheme.
-These training standards have been developed to help develop a new wave of leaders for the construction sector and are designed to offer structure and focus in the key areas identified as the challenges faced by new leaders.
+These training standards have been developed to help develop a new wave of leaders for the construction sector and aree designed to offer structure and focus in the key areas identified as the challenges faced by new leaders.

 Standards titles